Aetherinox/csf-firewall/docs/docs/install/install.md

 <br />

-When you run the installer script, initially it will execute the code inside `/root/csf/install.sh`, however, it will then be passed off to the correct sub-script.
+When you run the installer script `install.sh`, initially it will execute the code inside `/root/csf/install.sh`, however, it will then be passed off to the correct sub-script.
 For cPanel, it will run the sub-script `/root/csf/install.cpanel.sh`.

 Follow the instructions on-screen.
 If you are prompted for any additional information, enter it when asked.
 For the most part, the installation wizard is automated.